YtvwlD/gophor/README.md

 # Features

+- Built with concurrency and efficiency in mind.

-- ZERO external dependencies
+- ZERO external dependencies.

-- Item type characters beyond RFC 1436 standard (see below)

 - Security focused -- chroots and into server direrctory and drops privileges. `maybe wait until stable release before use outside of hobby setups.`

-- LRU file caching -- with user-controlled file count and max file size.
+- LRU file caching -- with user-controlled cache size, max cached file size and cache refresh frequency.

+- Insert files within gophermaps, including automating reflowing of lines longer than (user definable) page width.

+- Item type characters beyond RFC 1436 standard (see below).

-- Separate system and access logging with output to file if requested (or disable both!).
+- Separate system and access logging with output to file if requested (or to disable both).

 # Supported gophermap item types